Summer Bonfire Party

 This is a night when our parish family and community friends gather outside on the church grounds for a fun event for all ages which includes free food, games, craft activities, entertainment, glowsticks and of course, a bonfire!
 Enjoy Tacos-in-a-Bag, homemade pizza, S’mores, and more.
 YUM…now that’s some good eatin’!
 The backpacks and school supplies we collect are also blessed that night.

-All community members and pets are welcome to St. Martin’s annual Pet Blessing.
+All community members and pets are welcome to St. Martin’s annual Pet Blessing in the fall.

 Ashes to Go